standardebooks/manual/9-metadata.rst

 .. tip::

-	The :bash:`se build-spine -s .` command generates a draft of the spine by making some educated guesses as to the reading order.
+	The :bash:`se build-spine .` command generates the spine and write it to the ebook’s metadata file.
+It does so by making some educated guesses as to the reading order.
 The tool’s output is never 100% correct; manual review of the output is required, and adjustments may be necessary to correct the reading order.